(Translate this site)

 A lone, non-helmeted motorcyclist zoomed past me as we abruptly met in a blind curve.
 I instantly deemed him posse due to the long gun strapped to his back.
 I got a brief follow up glance in my 180 degree rear view mirror before he vanished around the bend.
 The gun had a scope, making it appear to be a hunting rifle.
 Or sniper's gun, maybe.

-Just as soon as I had Shadow facing the proper direction I yanked the brake release under the dash and flipped the nitro on and off again for the biggest spurt I thought we might handle in the circumstance, as I also floored Shadow's conventional throttle.
+Just as soon as I had Shadow facing the proper direction I yanked the brake release under the dash, and flipped the nitro on and off again for the biggest spurt I thought we might handle in the circumstance, as I also floored Shadow's conventional throttle.

-Smoke poured off Shadow's screaming rear tires, with a slight breeze making some of it envelope us and even get ahead by a bit.
+Smoke poured off of Shadow's screaming rear tires, with a slight breeze making some of it envelope us and even get ahead by a bit.
 I switched on the siren and every forward facing light we had, including emergency blinkers.
 As the siren took a second to get to 100% howl, the timing of its scream was almost perfect as our nemesis suddenly came back around the bend at horrendous speed, one knee almost scraping the pavement as he banked to cope with the physics involved.

-I had no choice here.
-A sniper is the most dangerous threat of all-- even worse than a bomb-maker or poisoner in some ways.
+I had no choice here: a sniper is the most dangerous threat of all-- even worse than a bomb-maker or poisoner in some ways.
 I had to make sure he was out of commission.

 I hurriedly flipped off all my light and noise-makers, grabbed my shot gun-- now filled with scatter-shot rounds-- and went in looking for him, knowing this could be my end, one way or another.
 But the only alternative was to get splattered by him later from a distance with no chance at all.
 Damn him!
 I was going to have to actually shoot somebody to death here in self-defense-- if I lived through the next few seconds.
 And maybe get ambushed right after that by more posse members, if they came by while Shadow was sitting there in the open like that.

-But fortunately the emergency slide into the trees and rough terrain had broken the rider up pretty badly, making him no longer the imminent threat I feared.
+But fortunately the desperate slide into the trees and rough terrain had broken the rider up pretty badly, making him no longer the imminent threat I feared.
 Especially after I found his seemingly undamaged sniper rifle and took it into my own possession.
 I also found he had a shoulder holstered 45 semi-automatic and an ankle holstered 32 caliber on his person.
 Plus a big knife.
 He probably had a few more small items of the sort on him, but I was uncomfortable staying too close to him for more of a search, even though he obviously had at least one leg and one arm broken.

-His pistols and knife I threw away as far as I could into the brush.
-The rifle though I figured I'd keep, as I currently owned no such beast in my personal arsenal.
-Those babies were expensive.
-I had no plans to turn sniper.
-It's just that a complete arsenal should include a high powered rifle for both hunting and defensive purposes.

 "Yeah.
 Who are you?"
+I asked, as I threw his pistols and knife as far as I could into the brush.
+The rifle though I figured I'd keep, as I currently owned no such beast in my personal arsenal (those babies were expensive).
+I had no plans to turn sniper; it's just that a complete arsenal should include a high powered rifle for both hunting and defensive purposes.

-I asked as I pointed my shot gun directly at his mid-section from around five or six feet away, my finger on the trigger.
-My shot wouldn't cut him in half-- he'd just wish it had.
+I backed off again, to stand around five or six feet from him, pointing my shot gun directly at his mid-section, with my finger on the trigger.
+If he did anything threatening, my shot wouldn't cut him in half-- he'd just wish it had.

 "You know you're lucky I got to you before Headhunter, right?"
 I asked him.

-I didn't smile.
-I was still in danger.
+I didn't smile; I was still in danger.
 Watching Gannon like a hawk.
-Even if he didn't qualify as a real Green Beret I knew he'd still had lots of deadly training.
+Even if he didn't qualify as a real Green Beret, I knew he'd still had lots of deadly training.
 And had to be tough as nails to even get to the testing stage for such a group.

 "I've got nitrous oxide.
 Plus, I've been doing this for a while now," I told him.